lellaaditya/Cont-Docker-Kubernetes/Demo/Kubernetes/Readme.md

 kube-apiserver
 - Takes all the requests from the external world.The API server is the front end for the Kubernetes control plane
-- Used to manage create and config k8s external components and parts of cluster all communication to each other etcd
+- Used to manage create and config k8s external components and parts of cluster all communication to each other

+etcd
 - Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data kube-scheduler

 kube-controller-manager
-- a controller is a control loop that watches the shared state of cluster through the apiserver and makes changes attemptingto move the current state towards the desired state
+- a controller is a control loop that watches the shared state of cluster through the apiserver and makes changes attempting to move the current state towards the desired state

 cloud-controller-manager
 - embeds cloud-specific control logic.Node controller,Route controller,Service controller